 Where application is made to the State Administrative Tribunal by a credit provider under section 86 of the Credit Act 1984 or section 105 of the Code, the Commissioner shall, if required so to do by the President of the Tribunal before the Tribunal hears the application, investigate the application and report to the Tribunal on the results of the investigation.

-[Section 44 amended by No. 30 of 1996 s.
+[Section 44 amended: No. 30 of 1996 s.
 13; No. 55 of 2004 s.
 204 and 209(2).]

 44AA.
 Arrangements with ASIC for administration of this Act